PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 // The rise in software security attacks is a crisis consuming the software
 // engineering industry,
 //
-A nascent crisis threatening to consume the software engineering industry is the rise in software supply chain attacks.
+A growing crisis threatening to consume the software engineering industry is the rise in software supply chain attacks.
 //
 High-profile attacks have already wormed their way into both proprietary